kaizushi/exitkit/README.txt

 	your clearnet VPS that is private exit.
 If it outputs some other IP address it that of a Tor exit and something has gone wrong.

+DNS configuration...

+	When you are behind a Tor middlebox it provides the answers for DNS queries.
+By default on Debian the system uses systemd-resolved to handle DNS.
+This by default will use DNS information from your networking configuration.
+You should just use Tor's DNS server.
+At a future date I plan to edit this guide so people use unbound.

+	The DNS server in Tor when running as a transparent proxy only handles basic DNS A record queries.
+For more advanced use of exitkit such as for mail servers you will want to use unbound to send onion queries to Tor but do other DNS resolution elsewhere.
+This part of the guide has not been written yet.

+	Disable systemd-resolved...

+	# systemctl disable systemd-resolved.service

+	Configure /etc/resolv.conf to use your middlebox...

+	# echo "nameserver 192.168.47.2" > /etc/resolv.conf

+	The above example uses the IP address my middlebox is usually on.
+You should replace that IP with that of your middlebox.

 Congratulations...

 	You now have your system using a private Tor exit to do things.
 If